 Britax B-Agile Double ReviewPrice: $450.00 List | $252.00 at Amazon - 44% off

 Pros: Easy to lift and carry, folds small

 Cons: Harder to push and turn, disappointing quality of materials

 Bottom line: Good option for those who value lightweight and small over ease of pushing

-The Britax B-Agile Double side-by-side stroller that is fun to use.
-It has dual canopies, 5-point harness, and recline seats that are good for napping.
-It offers rear access to storage, as well as unique zippered front access.
-The B-Agile performed well in this review, but the competition was stiff, and this meant it missed the mark for winning awards.
-While it is one of the lightest and smallest folded options in the group, it was harder to maneuver than much of the competition, and this left it lacking.
-That being said, it did manage to rank in the top third of products so parents could do worse.
+The Britax B-Agile Double is a side-by-side stroller that is easy to use.
+It has dual sunshades, 5-point harnesses, and recline seats that are cozy for napping.
+It offers open rear and front zippered access to storage and a canopy pocket for smaller items.
+The B-Agile performed well in this review, but the competition was stiff, and it missed winning an award.
+While it is one of the lightest and smallest folded options in the group, it was harder to maneuver than much of the competition, and this left us wishing for more.
+That being said, it did manage to rank in the top third of products making it a possible contender depending on your needs.

 RELATED REVIEW: The Best Double Strollers of 2017

 Our Analysis and Hands-on Test Results

 A recall notice has been issued for the Click & Go car seat attachment adapters used with the Britax B-Agile Double stroller.
 The stroller is safe to use, but the car seat adapters that come standard with the stroller are not.
 The adapters are for use with the Click & Go Britax car seats and have been shown to disconnect from the stroller, resulting in a potential fall for baby.
 Consumers should immediately dispose of the car seat adapters and contact Britax to request a remedy.
 To see if your stroller is affected, or to find out additional details about the recall, please visit the Britax Safety Recall page.
 Currently, this stroller is not compatible with any car seat and parents should not attempt to use this stroller as a travel system.